 Looking for a safe sunscreen for your baby?
 Mom’s love Babyganics anything, and that goes for their mineral-based sunscreen.
 Perfect for water play or just a walk around the block.
 I use the spray form, but it’s not designed like regular sunscreen spray.
 I spray the sunscreen into my hand and smear it all over him.
 A little goes a long way.
 You can definitely feel the thickness on your own hands, but it works really well.

 Check for deals on Amazon through their Subscribe & Save program or Target through the Cartwheel app.
 To learn more about these programs, check out our post on how you can save on baby products.

 UPF Protective Hat

 If your child is going to be out in the sun, it’s important to protect their head and face as best as you can.
-Not only would it provide them with discomfort, exposure to harmful sun rays can have devastating effects later.
+Not only would it provide them with discomfort, but exposure to harmful sun rays can also have devastating effects later.
 One easy way to protect your child is this i play.
 Baby Flap Sun Protection Swim Hat.
 I love how the hat provides coverage to the sides of a child’s face.
 This hat can also be easily adjusted around a child’s cranium and tied secure under their chin.
 Warning, not all children will enjoy wearing hats.
-Ours fought it for awhile, but, as a toddler, has learned to accept the hat as part of his outdoor attire.
+Ours fought it for a while, but, as a toddler, has learned to accept the hat as part of his outdoor attire.
 The battle is worth the 50+ UPF protection this sun hat provides during water play.